-Mark A. Kamilar is an active trial lawyer over thirty-five year trial experience in commercial and personal injury litigation and dispute resolution.
+Mark A. Kamilar is an active trial lawyer with over forty-years trial experience in commercial litigation and dispute resolution.

 Over a broad and varied career, Mark has tried over one hundred cases including jury trials in Dade, Broward, Palm Beach and Monroe counties.

-Mark has handled appeals in numerous appellate courts including the Third District Court of Appeals, Fourth District Court of Appeals, Florida Supreme Court, Fifth District Court of Appeals, and the Eleventh Judicial Circuit Court of Appeals.
+Mark has handled appeals in numerous appellate courts including the Third District Court of Appeals, Fourth District Court of Appeals, Florida Supreme Court, Fifth Circuit Court of Appeals, and the Eleventh Circuit Court of Appeals.

 Mark has also been involved in numerous alternative dispute resolution procedures including mediations, arbitrations, and private civil trials.

 In addition, Mark has had an active office and drafting practice including commercial transactions, contracting, and asset protection engagements.

 Mark has further served as arbitrator and lead arbitrator in complex commercial disputes including as Chairman for the Dade County Bar Association Fee Dispute Committee.

 Mark has also been recognized by the Courts of Dade County as an expert witness on over fifty occasions regarding attorneys’ fee valuations, admiralty rules and boating collisions, and prevailing standard for legal representation.